nermal1/Stock-Market-Prediction-437/README.md

 # Stock-Market-Prediction-437
 Project for Machine Learning and Soft Computing CS437.
 We are going to be predicting 2 US stocks and Indices trying to create better models than we have discovered.
-We will be using RNNs, random forests, SVM and Naive Bayes.
+We will be using ANNs, random forests, SVM and Naive Bayes.

 ## Stocks and Indices for this project
 <table>